hpc-carpentry/hpc-carpentry.github.io/_posts/2018/11/2018-11-09-delivering-exercises.md

 category: ["Discussion sessions", "Exercises", "Lesson infrastructure", "Jupyter", "Socrative"]
 ---

-On Wednesday 7th November, members of the community joined a special themed instructor discussion session to share experience and ideas around how we deliver exercises to our learners during a lesson/workshop.
-Inspired by [this excellent blogpost by Sarah Brown][sb-load-magic-blog], the [Instructor Development Committee][idc] wanted to tap into the experience of other instructors on this important topic.
-Sarah, who also lead the discussion in this session, also wanted to collect feedback and ideas to bring back to the [Lesson Infrastructure Committee][lic] to inform their discussions around updating our lesson template.
+On Wednesday 7th November, members of the community joined a themed instructor discussion session to share experience and ideas around how we deliver exercises to our learners during a lesson/workshop.
+Inspired by [this excellent blogpost by Sarah Brown][sb-load-magic-blog], the [Instructor Development Committee][idc] wanted to leverage the experience of other instructors on this important topic.
+Sarah, who also lead the discussion in this session, also wanted to collect feedback and ideas to bring back to the [Lesson Infrastructure Committee][lic] to inform their design choices when updating our lesson template.

 After taking some time for instructors to introduce themselves and answer questions from the